sunghunbae/BE2/README.md

 Residues immediately preceding proline were treated as an additional amino acid type, due to the restricted local conformation.
-A generated ensemble structure is accepted only if the number of van der Waals clash and van der Waals energy is less than the given maxima.
+A generated ensemble structure is accepted only if the number of van der Waals clash and van der Waals energy are below the given limits.

+Please note that the rigid domain in the generated pdb files will have
+the same XYZ coordinates as the template pdb, which helps BE2 to relate the rigid domain surface and the ensemble structure surfaces.

 ```
 $ eg